 How’s the Sensor?

 You should also take a soapy rag and clean the eyes at the end of the remote.
 It’s also worth cleaning up the eye on the receiving unit.
+This is a common repair issue for garage door openers.
 These can get grimed up with dirt overtime so neither receives the signal.
 If the plastic is scratched, you can polish it using a specialized plastic polishing agent.

 Time for a System Reset?

-In the end, you might just need to reset the system.
+In the end, you might just need to reset the system to repair your garage door opener.
 Remotes and openers are mini-computers.
 They bug out from time to time and need to be reset.
 Remove the batteries for about 30 seconds and reinstall them.
 Reset the receiver by unplugging it for 30 seconds before plugging it back in.
+The good news about this garage door repair is its DIY — simple and easy to do yourself!